dictionaria/pydictionaria/docs/submission-workflow.md

 also means that you have to re-run the command every time you close and re-open your terminal window.

-After running this, the `python3`/`py` command will run the version from the virtual environment instead of the system-wide installation and any package you install with `pip` will be installed into the `ENV` folder.
+After running this, Python will run the version from the virtual environment instead of the system-wide installation and any package you install with `pip` will be installed into the `ENV` folder.

 ### Installing the CLDF bench into the virtual environment